-During the year ended September 30, 2021 the Company granted 100,000 incentive stock options.
-Each stock option is exercisable into a common share of the company for a period of two to ten years.
-The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$49,951.
+During the year ended December 31, 2021 the Company granted 735,000 incentive stock options.
+635,000 of these stock options is exercisable into a common share of the company for a period ten years., and 100,000 are exercisable into a common shre of the company for a period of 4 years.
+The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$1,958,042.
 The expense relating to the issuance of these options is recorded in the Statement of Loss with an offsetting increase to contributed surplus.